Hippocampus: Role in memory

-The hippocampus is essential for the formation of explicit memory, also known as declarative memory.
+The hallmark function of the hippocampus is the formation of explicit memory, also known as declarative memory.
 Episodic memory, and semantic memory are the two components of explicit memory.

 The hippocampus also encodes emotional context from the amygdala.
 This is partly why returning to a location where an emotional event occurred may evoke that emotion.
 There is a deep emotional connection between episodic memories and places.

 Due to bilateral symmetry the brain has a hippocampus in each cerebral hemisphere.
 If damage to the hippocampus occurs in only one hemisphere, leaving the structure intact in the other hemisphere, the brain can retain near-normal memory functioning.
 Severe damage to the hippocampi in both hemispheres results in profound difficulties in forming new memories (anterograde amnesia) and often also affects memories formed before the damage occurred (retrograde amnesia).
 Although the retrograde effect normally extends many years back before the brain damage, in some cases older memories remain.
 This retention of older memories leads to the idea that consolidation over time involves the transfer of memories out of the hippocampus to other parts of the brain.
 Experiments using intrahippocampal transplantation of hippocampal cells in primates with neurotoxic lesions of the hippocampus have shown that the hippocampus is required for the formation and recall, but not the storage, of memories.
 It has been shown that a decrease in the volume of various parts of the hippocampus leads to specific memory impairments.
 In particular, efficiency of verbal memory retention is related to the anterior parts of the right and left hippocampus.
 The right head of the hippocampus is more involved in executive functions and regulation during verbal memory recall.
 The tail of the left hippocampus tends to be closely related to verbal memory capacity.